2021-2022 Report

 • Vendor Relationships - A list of minority-owned businesses and restaurants was created to use during Fuqua-related events/workshops/etc. Fuqua contracted with Little Waves Coffee, a Durham-based, minority-owned, women-forward vendor to provide our coffee services.

-• Fuqua on Board - Matched pairs of Duke MBA students with local Durham nonprofits to serve as non-voting board members.
-Among the 24 nonprofits participating in FOB in 2021/2022, 50% were led by Executive Directors who identify as Black/African American.
-Additionally, 50% of the board chairs were Black/African-American, and 66.6% of the nonprofits predominantly or exclusively serve BIPOC residents of Durham.
+• Fuqua on Board (FOB) – This program matched pairs of Duke MBA students with local Durham nonprofits to serve as non-voting board members.
+Among the 21 nonprofits participating in FOB in 2022/2023, 48% were led by Executive Directors who identify as Black/African American or Bi/Multi-racial.
+Additionally, 48% of the board chairs were Black/African American or Bi/Multi-racial and 40% of all available board positions are occupied by individuals who identify as Black/African American, Indigenous or Person of Color (BIPOC).
+76% of the nonprofits predominantly or exclusively serve BIPOC residents of Durham.
 FOB is part of the Center for the Advancement of Social Entrepreneurship (CASE) and administered by the Office of Student Life for the Daytime MBA program.

 • DEI Website – In the past year, we have used Fuqua’s website to increase our connections to larger communities.

-• LEADing for Life – For 36 years, high school students from underrepresented populations around the country have been selected to participate in business courses and careers skills.
-In summer 2021, the program was a three-week virtual experience that provided immersive learning opportunities led by content experts (including Fuqua faculty and administrators) and industry leaders (including Fuqua and Duke Alumni).
-We plan to hold a residential summer program again in 2022.
+• LEADing for Life – For 37 years, high school students from underrepresented populations around the country have been selected to participate in business courses and careers skills.
+In summer 2022, the program on campus for two weeks with a week of virtual content that provided immersive learning opportunities led by content experts (including Fuqua faculty and administrators) and industry leaders (including Fuqua and Duke Alumni).

 • PhD Project – Fuqua continues its participation in the PhD Project, a program that provides students from underrepresented populations information on the process of applying for PhD programs and the nature of the work in graduate school

-• Management Leadership for Tomorrow (MLT), launched in 2002, is a national nonprofit that transforms leadership pipelines to companies, social sector organizations, and universities by equipping high-achieving young adults from underrepresented communities—Black/African American, Latina/o/x, and Native Americans – with the tools to realize their full potential, to make a mark, and make a difference.
+• Management Leadership for Tomorrow (MLT) – This organization,launched in 2002, is a national nonprofit that transforms leadership pipelines to companies, social sector organizations, and universities by equipping high-achieving young adults from underrepresented communities—Black/African American, Latina/o/x, and Native Americans – with the tools to realize their full potential, to make a mark, and make a difference.
 Fuqua has been partnering with MLT since 2002 and made a multi-year commitment to host their annual kick-off seminar for approximately 300 prospective students from underrepresented populations.
 Fuqua hosted the MLT kick-off seminar in March 2021 and will host again in 2022.

 • JumpStart Advisory Group – This organization, founded in 2004 by two Fuqua alumni, is dedicated to creating a pipeline between highly qualified candidates and employers in those fields committed to strengthening their businesses by improving diversity and inclusion efforts.
 We’ve been partnering with them since their inception and held their very first event at Fuqua.
-Since their inception their organization has evolved and programming has expanded.
 In 2016 they developed their Path2MBA Program for prospective MBA students and Fuqua hosts that event each summer.

 • Forté – Through our existing partnership with Forté, an organization committed to supporting and launching women into success business careers, we’ve engaged in opportunities to increase the representation of women of color in business through their forums and leadership conferences.